 - One colored photo (to be attached to the visa application form).

-- Copy of the payment receipt (for visa B-211 the fee is CHF 60 and for visa D-212 the fee is CHF 125.
-Please click here for more information on visa fee)
+- Copy of the payment receipt (Please click here for more information on visa fee)

 - Invitation or reference letter (please submit relevant invitation or reference letter based on the following categories):